flutter/website/src/content/platform-integration/platform-adaptations.md

-But, because app bars are displayed alongside other content in your page, it's only recommended to adapt the styling so long as its cohesive with the rest of your application.
+But, because app bars are displayed alongside other content in your page, it's only recommended to adapt the styling so long as it's cohesive with the rest of your application.
 You can see additional code samples and a further explanation in [the GitHub discussion on app bar adaptations][appbar-post].